 • Increases opportunity for sediment input (bank/bluff erosion is a natural process, which creates beaches.

-• Increases intertidal area for juvenile salmon (juvenile salmon use intertidal areas for migration, feeding, refuge, and physiological transition – adapting to saltwater after moving out of their natal streams).
-Outmigration is a time of high stress and natural mortality – shoreline modifications increase these stressors.
+• Increases inter-tidal area for juvenile salmon that use the space for migration, feeding, refuge, and physiological transition – adapting to saltwater after moving out of their natal streams.
+Out-migration is a time of high stress and natural mortality – shoreline modifications increase these stressors.

 • Increases area for re-establishment of salt marsh